digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ### Configuration Overview

-In order for the application to work it needs a set of environment variables to be configured and available as seen in the [Helm Chart](https://github.com/Qovery/digital-mobius/blob/main/charts/Digital-Mobius/values.yaml) values file (explanations inline):
+In order for the application to work it needs a set of `environment variables` to be configured and available as seen in the [Helm Chart](https://github.com/Qovery/digital-mobius/blob/main/charts/Digital-Mobius/values.yaml) values file (explanations inline):

 ```
 LOG_LEVEL: "info"
-DELAY_NODE_CREATION: "10m"                                  # a worker node gets recycled after being unhealthy for this period of time
+DELAY_NODE_CREATION: "10m"                                  # A worker node gets recycled after being unhealthy for this period of time
-DIGITAL_OCEAN_TOKEN: "<your_digital_ocean_api_token>"       # personal DO API token value
+DIGITAL_OCEAN_TOKEN: "<your_digital_ocean_api_token>"       # Personal DO API token value
 DIGITAL_OCEAN_CLUSTER_ID: "<your_digital_ocean_cluster_id>" # DOKS cluster ID that needs to be monitored
 ```

-The most important values that we need to here provide is the DigitalOcean `API token`, the `Cluster ID` and the `Node Creation Delay` time interval which can be expressed in seconds or minutes using the appropriate suffix - e.g.: `10s`, `10m`, etc.
+The most important values that we need to provide here is the DigitalOcean `API token`, the `Cluster ID` and the `Node Creation Delay` time interval which can be expressed in seconds or minutes using the appropriate suffix - e.g.: `10s`, `10m`, etc.

+**Note:**

+Having a value that's too low for the `DELAY_NODE_CREATION` option will interfere with the time interval needed for a node to become ready and available after it gets recycled.
+From real world tests it can take several minutes to complete or even more, so please choose a value that's appropriate.
+A good starting point is `10m` - hence the value used in this tutorial.

 ### Deployment Steps